Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Kentucky Stats and Trends

-- In Kentucky's 11 games this year, it has seven wins against the spread.
+- Kentucky has seven wins against the spread in 11 games this season.

-- The Wildcats have always covered the spread this year when underdogs by 2.5 points or more.
+- This season, the Wildcats have won ATS in each of their two games as an underdog of 3 points or more.

-- Kentucky has hit the over in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- Kentucky's games this season have hit the over on six of 11 set point totals (54.5%).

-- When Kentucky scores more than 24.7 points, it is 4-3 against the spread and 6-1 overall.
+- Kentucky is 4-3 against the spread and 6-1 overall in games when it records more than 24.7 points.

-- In games that Kentucky amasses more than 391.8 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Kentucky churns out over 391.8 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year the Wildcats have turned the ball over 20 times, five more than the Cardinals' takeaways (15).
+- The Wildcats have turned the ball over 20 times this season, five more turnovers than the Cardinals have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.